CGI-FR/IoT-Hub-Portal/docs/dev-guide/migrations/v3-to-v4.md

 4. Back to the portal web app, add a new connection setting with name `IoTHub__EventHub__Endpoint` and with value the event Hub-compatible endpoint copied earlier

 !!! info
-    You can create your own shared access policies.
-But the portal needs at least the `Service Connect permission`
+    You can create your own shared access policy.
+But the portal needs at least the `Service Connect` permission